-For admission to the Master of Urban Planning program, an applicant must:
+For admission to this program, an applicant must:

-- However, students with an overall GPA of less than 3.0 may be considered for admission to the program if they have a GPA of over 2.5 and pass one section of the GRE exam (verbal, quantitative, or analytical) with a score at the 50% percentile or higher.
-Applicants who do not meet the GPA or GRE requirements specified above, may be considered for admission if they can demonstrate other personal or professional experience that provides strong evidence of a commitment to planning (e.g. planning employment, service on a planning commission, etc.).
+- Applicants who do not meet the GPA or GRE requirements specified above may be considered for admission if they can demonstrate other personal or professional experience that provides strong evidence of a commitment to planning (e.g., planning employment, service on a planning commission, etc.)

-For more information, contact our graduate adviser, Dr. Zeynep Toker at email@example.com.
+For more information, contact our graduate advisor, Dr. Zeynep Toker at firstname.lastname@example.org.
 You may also call her office at (818) 677-2872.

 Interested applicants should:

-- STARTING OCTOBER 1, 2017: Submit a formal application to the program at CSUN through Cal State Apply
+Submit a formal application to the program at CSUN through Cal State Apply.

-Electronic submission of OFFICIAL transcripts is preferred (http://www.csun.edu/admissions-records/etranscript-california)
+Submit official transcripts: Electronic submission of OFFICIAL transcripts is preferred.

-You can submit OFFICIAL transcripts in unopened, sealed envelopes sent directly from each educational institution attended to
+You may submit OFFICIAL transcripts in unopened, sealed envelopes sent directly from each educational institution attended to CSUN Admissions and Records:

 CSUN - Admissions and Records